farsightsec/axa/README.md

 > quit

 ```
- 1. `> connect ssh sra-service@sra-eft.sie-remote.net`: we connected to
+ 1. `> connect ssh:sra-service@sra-eft.sie-remote.net`: we connected to
 Farsight's SRA server using the SSH transport.
 SSH used its keyring to prove
 the user's identity, so there was no 'password:' prompt.
 The `HELLO` response
 from the remote end tells us its version number and the protocol level.